lud77/Factorize/README.md

 --- Bugs / Performance

+- [x] select exclusive seems to select anything that is to the left of the selected area if the panel is vertically included

 - [ ] Review all components and apply change guards (don't process if inputs have not changed)
 - [ ] Introduce ndarray module in matrices etc.